 Coaching is "...a one-to-one conversation focused on the enhancement of learning and development through increasing self-awareness and a sense of personal responsibility, where the coach facilitates the self-directed learning of the coachee through questioning, active listening, and appropriate challenge in a supportive and encouraging climate."
 (Knight, 2007)

 Jim Knight's (2012) Instructional Coaching model pairs the aim of training teachers to use evidence-based practices with a belief that teacher learning is best served by supporting the teacher to solve problems around their practice rather than being directive.
-It's important to note that Type-One Directive IC isn't about limiting teacher autonomy - the teacher still needs to endorse and agree with the change - but the coach does have a directive role in deciding upon and modelling this.
-In Non-Directive IC, on the other hand, the coach shouldn't be the sage on the stage but the guide on the side.
+It's important to note that Type-One Directive Instructional Coaching isn't about limiting teacher autonomy - the teacher still needs to endorse and agree with the change - but the coach does have a directive role in deciding upon and modelling this.
+In Non-Directive Instructional Coaching, on the other hand, the coach shouldn't be the sage on the stage but the guide on the side.

 - Coaching is based on observation and feedback cycles between a coach and a teacher.